al34n1x/CSA_LATAM2018/README.md

 ![Setup Repo](./img/settingRepo.png)

-* Once you repository has been created, open it and navigate to Settings and select CI / CD option.
+* Once you repository has been created, open it and navigate to *Settings* and select *CI / CD* option.

 ![CICD](./img/settingCICD.png)

 * Scroll down to the *Variables* section and select *Expand*
-* As a brief introduction, GitLab use runners to allows to deploy our code.
-This allows us to invoke a docker instance, run some code and destroy it once the our project has been successfully deployed.
+* As a brief introduction, GitLab use runners that allow us to deploy our code.
+We are able to invoke a docker instance, run some code and destroy it once our project has been successfully deployed.
 You can either install a runner in your machine or use the share resources.
 For this lab purposes we will use GitLab/Google share resources.
+You can check this [LINK](https://docs.gitlab.com/ee/ci/) to further understand how pipelines works in GitLab.
 * The Variables that we will set in here will be send as parameters to our code in runtime.
-Why? because we don’t want to hardcode our credentials into our code, that’s simple.
+Why? because we don’t want to hardcode our credentials into our code, simple enough, righ?.
 If you are familiar with Python, we will import the *os* library and invoke the `os.getenv`  function that will allows to manage these variables.

 ![Variables](./img/variables.png)